FredrikKvalvik/temp-lang/README.md

   - [x] Indexing into map
   - [x] Iteration over map (by key)
   - [x] Assign value at key
+  - [x] Builtin functions
+    - push - add element(s) to end of a list
+    - pop - remove the last element of list
+    - length - return length of list/map/string

 ### upcoming features / TODOs